Hawaii plane appears to suffer engine fire before landing safely: report

 'So our plane almost blew up just now leaving Hawaii,' one tweet said

-Passengers on a military charter flight in Honolulu had some scary moments late Saturday when an unspecified engine problem cause an inflight emergency, according to a report.
+Passengers on a military charter flight in Honolulu had some scary moments late Saturday when an unspecified engine problem caused an inflight emergency, according to a report.

 The plane was able to safely land at Daniel K. Inouye International Airport and no injuries were reported, FOX station KHON-TV in Honolulu reported.